ricardoribeiro-2020/berry/README.md

 # berry
-Calculates Berry connections from DFT packages
+This project calculates Berry connections from DFT calculations.